 Students or staff who are victims may request changes in academic, living, or work situations if they are reasonably available.
-These requests are available to victims whether or not they choose to report crimes to campus security or local law enforcement.
+These requests are available to victims whether or not they chose to report crimes to campus security or local law enforcement.

-Students - For academic, living, or work assistance, contact the AVP of Students 541-881-5577 Staff - For work situations, contact Human Resources 541-881-5838
+Students - For academic, living, or work assistance, contact the VP of Student Services 541-881-5577 Staff - For work situations, contact Human Resources 541-881-5838

-- No contact orders - The Caldwell Police Department can assist victims in filing orders of protection, no contact orders, restraining orders, or similar lawful orders.
-If a victim files such an order, they are encouraged to contact Campus Security or the AVP of Students who will then be better able to respond in the event of an incident.
-It is much easier for Campus Security to be informed of what they are walking into if they know about an abusive situation beforehand. - Academic, Financial Aid, Campus Employment accommodations - Students Contact AVP of Students 541-881-5577 - Staff Contact Human Resources (541) 881-5838 - Financial aid accommodations Contact Financial Aid (541) 881-5833 - Any accommodations or protective measures provided to the victim are maintained confidential.
+No contact orders

+The Caldwell Police Department can assist victims in filing orders of protection, no contact orders, restraining orders, or similar lawful orders.
+If a victim files such an order, they are encouraged to contact Campus Security or the VP of Student Services who will then be better able to respond in the event of an incident.
+It is much easier for Campus Security to be informed of what they are walking into if they know about an abusive situation beforehand.

+• Academic, Financial Aid, Campus Employment accommodations

+- Students Contact VP of Student Services 541-881-5577 - Staff Contact Human Resources (541) 881-5838 - Financial aid accommodations Contact Financial Aid (541) 881-5833

+Any accommodations or protective measure provided to the victim are maintained confidential.